Skip to content ↓

 Meet Our Governors

-Marian Araga - Chair of Governors
+Louise Lawford - Chair of Governors

-Gill Carter
+Gill Carter - Vice-Chair of Governors

 My name is Gill Carter and I am a retired lecturer.
 I have three children, now adults, and my daughter and son are both primary school teachers.
 I worked full-time while bringing up my so I do understand the pressures on family life!
 I worked as a lecturer in English in Further Education in Coventry and at the University of Warwick.
 I have also worked as a development officer for National Open College Network, an accreditation agency, where I designed qualifications for large and small training providers.
 I then worked on a government funded project based at London South Bank University to encourage students on vocational courses to progress to university.